(Click for the Solstice Website)

-Click on the image to find out more about the band
+Here are the Solstice Albums since 2020.
+Click on the images to hear and find out more about them:

 Image created from a Photo by Phoenix

 Solstice isn’t a ‘Planet Zyz Production’, it’s very much an ‘Andy Glass Production’.
+Andy is a brilliant guitarist, composer and producer, and Solstice is definitely his 'baby'.
 But all the resources and philosophy of Planet Zyz (so that’s me and all my gear, musical and creative ability, studio, vehicle, collaborative intent, etc etc) is brought to bear on this incredible project.

 Solstice has been described as a Progressive-Folk-Rock band which, unless you are a prog fan, might immediately put you off.
 That’s why I distrust genre descriptions because I don’t know anyone who hasn’t been completely blown away and spiritually uplifted after experiencing a Solstice performance, and I know many of them are hardly prog-rock fans.

-Solstice started in 1980 in Milton Keynes, when prog-rock was already anachronistic.
+Solstice started in 1980 in Milton Keynes, when Progressive Rock was already anachronistic.
 It collected many fans in those early years, including myself - I remember seeing them back then and being deeply impressed and inspired.
-Early Solstice ended a few years later but then Andy Glass created a resurgence in around '95.
-At the time I was playing my old beaten up Fender Rhodes electric piano in a blues band and we went into the Madcap Studio in Milton Keynes to record.
+Early Solstice ended a few years later but then Andy Glass created a resurgence in around '96.
+At the time I was playing my old Fender Rhodes electric piano in a blues band (Rare Footage) and we went into the Madcap Studio in Milton Keynes to record.
 The usual engineer (who happened to be Guy Jones, later the Lark bass player) was sick and Andy was called to record us instead.
 While we sound-checked he heard me playing the Rhodes and immediately asked me, “Would you like to join a band?’”

 Suddenly I was thrown into this beautiful situation with extraordinary players (including the legendary Jethro Tull drummer Clive Bunker) performing exquisite and complex music to an already thriving fan-base, in Britain and Europe.
 We met Fairport Convention, who invited us to play the Cropredy Festival, to 15,000 people!
 Seminal and exciting times.